History & Dementia Care Team At Memory Lane Home Living Inc.

 Advisors to Memory Lane Home Living Board of Directors:

-Rebekah Churchyard is a Gerontological Social Worker (MSW, RSW) based in Toronto, Ontario.
-Working as Project Manager with The Neighbourhood Group (TNG) in the Neighbour 2 Neighbour (N2N) 2.0 Program.
-Rebekah is committed to supporting older adults and countering ageism and age-related stigma in our culture.
+Rebekah Churchyard is a Gerontological Social Worker (MSW, RSW) currently based in Waterloo Ontario working with Telehealth and the Regional Municipality of Waterloo.
+Her previous work experience in Toronto was as a Project Manager with The Neighbourhood Group (TNG) in the Neighbour 2 Neighbour (N2N) 2.0 Program, Rebekah is committed to supporting older adults and countering ageism and age-related stigma in our culture.
 N2N 2.0 is a project funded by the Ontario Trillium Foundation to enhance volunteer-based Friendly Visiting programs for isolated seniors in the Toronto core.
-Rebekah also volunteers as Vice-President of Toronto Council on Aging, is a founding Member of the World Young Leaders in Dementia and in policy development with the Toronto Seniors Strategy 2.0 Accountability Table.
-Rebekah works with a diversity of community efforts including community-based research, older adult well being, stigmas surrounding dementia and housing alternatives for seniors.
-Rebekah believes in transformative social work and values keeping seniors seen, engaged and connected.
+Rebekah also volunteered as Vice-President of Toronto Council on Aging.
+Rebekah was a founding member of the World Young Leaders in Dementia and in policy development with the Toronto Seniors Strategy 2.0 Accountability Table.
+Rebekah has worked with a diversity of community efforts including community-based research, older adult well-being, stigmas surrounding dementia and housing alternatives for seniors.
+Rebekah believes in transformative social work and values keeping seniors seen, engaged, and connected.

-Klaus Pawletko, Sociologist, Dementia Specialist and an advocate for change.
-Mr. Pawletko is Managing Director of a housing project called “Friends of the Elderly.”
+KLAUS PAWLETKOKlaus Pawletko, Sociologist, Dementia Specialist and an advocate for change, Mr. Pawletko is Managing Director of a housing project called ‘Friends of the Elderly.’
 He helped develop the framework on how to create and coordinate the first co-housing social model of care for those with dementia over 20 years ago.
 Klaus was instrumental in advocating to have between 6-8 individuals with dementia living together in a house rather than an institutional setting.
-Today there are over 3500 of these houses throughout Germany.
+Today, there are over 5,000 of these houses throughout Germany.
 The success of these homes is a result of purposeful living for those with dementia, and the training of the in-home support with a unique skill set for person-centered care.